Galien week of innovation

 Awa Marie Coll-Seck

-Galien Africa Chair, Former Senior Minister to the President of the Republic of Senegal, Former Minister of Health and Social Welfare
+Chair of the Galien Africa; Former Senior Minister to the President of the Republic of Senegal; Former Minister of Health, Republic of Senegal

 Ruxandra Draghia-Akli